All songs © and ℗ Richard Bowdon, all rights reserved. On streaming platforms, search for Richard Bowdon and No Worries.

 I decided to write a song with the same feel as “Lungs” by Townes Van Zandt.
 I think I succeeded.
 This is the oldest song of mine I still regularly perform, including with No Worries.
 (It was started at least in 1979.)
 This recent version was recorded at Powow Fun Room in Los Angeles and my home studio.
 Original title: Existentialism.

 (2011) No Worries’ first album has 10 songs including these 3 originals of mine.
-Released on CD, it also streams on all major platforms.
-Search for No Worries Hitchin’.
-Recorded at Clear Sky Studios with Ken Faircloth on lead acoustic guitar.
+Recorded at Clear Sky Studios with Jim Amsden on mandolin, bass, and guitars, Ken Faircloth on lead acoustic guitar.

 HOW THINGS WILL BE

 A treatise on the futility of making predictions, especially about the future.
 Video recorded live at Open Eye Café in Carrboro.

 My attempt to write the absolute bluesiest blues song ever.
 Recorded at Pickdrop Studios, from the CD “Hitching’ Doc’s Highway” by No Worries.